 In addition to problems such as “the server has crashed“, “you need to replace the disk“, you need to catch the problems that occur on the application and business levels: “the interaction with this microservice has slowed down“, “there are not enough messages in the queue at the current time“, “the queries and requests execution time in the application has grown“, etc.

-Our team is сurrently managing around 5000 servers in a enormous variety of configurations: starting from single dedicated server ending with large projects consisting of hundreds of servers in Kubernetes.
-And for all of this we need to somehow follow, understand and catch that something has broken right in time and quickly repair it.
-To do this, we need to understand what monitoring is, how it is built in modern realities, how to correctly design it, and what it should do.
+Our team is сurrently managing around 5000 servers in a enormous variety of configurations: starting from single dedicated server ending with large projects consisting of hundreds of hosts in Kubernetes.
+And for all of this we need to follow it somehow.
+We need to understand and catch that something has broken right in time and quickly repair it.
+To do this, we need to understand what is monitoring itself and how it is built in modern realities.
+How to correctly design it, and what should it do.
 So I’d like to talk about this.

-In this article I would like to describe ITsyndicate’s vision of monitoring in general and what should it be setted up and configured for.
+In this article I would like to describe ITsyndicate’s vision of monitoring in general and what should it be set up and configured for.

 As it was before